Fujisato, Akita: Climate

-Fujisato has a Humid continental climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
+Fujisato has a humid continental climate (Köppen climate classification Cfa) with large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 Precipitation is significant throughout the year, but is heaviest from August to October.
 The average annual temperature in Fujisato is 10.3 °C. The average annual rainfall is 1471 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.3 °C, and lowest in January, at around -2.1 °C.

 Demographics

-Per Japanese census data, the population of Fujisato peaked at around the year 1950 and has been in steady decline since then.
+Per Japanese census data, the population of Fujisato peaked around the year 1950 and has been in steady decline since then.

 History

 The area of present-day Fujisato was part of ancient Dewa Province, dominated by the Satake clan during the Edo period, who ruled Kubota Domain under the Tokugawa shogunate.
 The area was organized into villages within Yamamoto District, Akita with the establishment of the modern municipalities system on April 1, 1884.
 The village of Fujisato was established on March 31, 1955 from the merger of the villages of Fujigoto and Kasuge, both from Yamamoto District.
 It was raised to town status on November 1, 1963.